microsoft/OCR-Form-Tools/README.md

 '<' and '>' keys can be used go to the previous or the next page in multi-pages documents.

 '-', '+' and '/' keys can be used to zoom in/out and reset zoom of editing page.

+Hold Alt key and click on tag name, user can change the tag's name.

 ## Collaborators